Legislation

 -

-Traps are inherently indiscriminate and are responsible for injuring and/or killing protected and endangered species each year in Vermont, as well as dogs and cats.
+Traps are inherently indiscriminate and are responsible for injuring and killing non-targeted animals each year in Vermont, including dogs and cats.

 -